sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.4.2.
 Indicators

-- My team uses visual displays and dashboards that are common in the context of software delivery to manage the work at various stages of a process
+- My team uses visual displays and dashboards to manage the work at various stages of a process
    a.
 Very Frequently (Ideal)
    b.
 Frequently
    c.
 Occasionally